ychfsource/Facial-recognition-on-real-time/README.md

 #  Flask:
 #C:\>pip install flask:

-#You can use command "pip list" to list installed packages,including editables.
+You can use command "pip list" to list installed packages,including editables.
+# Estructure

-#I've created three files to check if the libraries are working:
+I've created three files to check if the libraries are working: test1.py, test2.py, test3.py
-#test1.py, test2.py, test3.py

-#test1.py: We will create a Python script called 'test1.py' to open the image and also for a video from our webcam.
-#test2.py: we will create a file called 'test2.py' to compare images returning a true result if the images match and false if they do not.
-#test3.py: In this last one we will create a programme to detect faces by means of a real-time video.
+test1.py: We will create a Python script called 'test1.py' to open the image and also for a video from our webcam. test2.py: we will create a file called 'test2.py' to compare images returning a true result if the images match and false if they do not. test3.py: In this last one we will create a programme to detect faces by means of a real-time video.

-#Finally I've created app.py file whose we can display a webcam on real time into navegtor.
+Finally I've created app.py file whose we can display a webcam on real time into navegtor.